MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-routing-process.md

 You'll use Omnichannel admin center to route work items that come through different channels, such as live chat or Microsoft Teams.

 In this article, we'll take you through the high-level process of configuring unified routing.

+> [!Note]
+> We recommend that you familiarize yourself with the UI because you'll perform the steps and procedures on different pages.

 ### Prerequisites